Meet the EAPAs!

 Avery Butt '26

-Semester abroad program(s): CEA CAPA: Florence, Italy
+Semester abroad program(s): CEA CAPA: Study in Florence, Fall 2024

 Academic interest: Accounting